-Acorn Ranch lies at the Southern end of the Anderson Valley, just after descending Hale’s grade along Highway 128 in Mendocino, CA. Most of Front Porch Farm’s livestock program resides at Acorn Ranch, where Dorper Sheep, Cinta Senese pigs and heritage chickens roam the valley’s oak inhabited hills.
+Acorn Ranch lies at the Southern end of the Anderson Valley, just after descending Hale’s grade along Highway 128 in Mendocino, CA. Front Porch Farm’s livestock program resides at Acorn Ranch, where Dorper Sheep roam the valley’s oak inhabited hills.

 We raise a South African breed of sheep called Dorper, characterized by their hardiness and strong frames.
 Dorpers are a ‘hair’ sheep (rather than ‘wool’ sheep).
 “Hair” breeds don’t require shearing and because they don’t produce as much lanolin, possess a remarkably mild and clean-tasting product, preferred by many knowledgeable chefs.